A. TOTAL EXTERNAL TRADE AND BALANCE OF TRADE

 6. People’s Republic of China had the highest import value

-Completing the top five major import trading partners with their corresponding import payments and percent shares to the total imports were:
+Completing the top five major import trading partners with their corresponding import values and percent shares to the total imports were:

 7. Imports came largely from APEC member countries